bodo-ai/Bodo/docs/source/BodoSQL.rst

         Compute the standard deviation for a column with N - 1 degrees of freedom.

+    - STDDEV_POP

+        Compute the standard deviation for a column with N degrees of freedom.

     - SUM

         Compute the sum for a column.